IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tab-autocomplete/granite3.3-8b/README.md

 - **Model Quality:**
   - Granite-3.3:8B is strong on simple/medium code completion, recursion, lambdas, and straightforward exception logic in both modes.
   - It needs improvement in class structure, complex branching, and context-heavy or "abstract" tasks (like custom aggregation).
+  - Granite3.2 shows significant regressions and is not recommended for production developer workflows requiring structured logic or completeness.

 ---